Host an Online Community Climate Discussion

-Earth Day Network has a full team committed to Environmental Education.
-If your group would like to make a comprehensive plan with EDN’s team and our partners, email our education department at [email protected].
+EARTHDAY.ORG has a full team committed to Environmental Education.
+If your group would like to make a comprehensive plan with EDO’s team and our partners, email our education department at [email protected].

 The European heat wave of 2003 caught the continent off-guard.
 That year, 30,000-70,000 died from various forms of heat stress that used to be rare in much of Europe.
 Those heat events have since become stronger in that continent and all over the world.
 Wherever you live, supporting one another during high-heat days can decrease trips to the hospital and even save lives.
 If you choose this topic, consider planning around these questions:

 • Who is vulnerable?

 People who are sick, elderly or work outside may not be ready for an especially hot week.
 Can you list people near you who may need your help?

 Are there neighborhoods, public spaces or streets that become very hot?
 Do any of your neighbors not have air conditioning?
 Where should your group stay especially alert during a high-heat period?